 Chin-Lee Wu, PhD, MD

-We are in the process of identifying molecular and genetic changes of urologic cancers that correlate with the cancer disease behaviors, both clinically and pathologically.
-The long-term goal of these studies is to develop new diagnostic methods and therapeutic regiments for these cancers.
+Our laboratory studies the molecular biomarkers of urologic tumors, including cancers of the prostate, bladder and kidney.
+The long-term goal of these studies is to develop new diagnostic methods and therapeutic regimens for these cancers.

-Our laboratory, supported by Urology, Pathology and the MGH Cancer Center, enjoys extensive collaborations with other members of the researcher community both locally or around the World.
-We often provide clinical, research and technical expertise as well as pathology specimens to these collaborative studies.
+Our laboratory is jointly supported by the MGH Urology and Pathology Departments and the MGH Cancer Center.
+In addition to our own investigations, we have established productive collaborations with investigators both locally and around the world.
+We provide clinical, research and technical expertise as well as pathology specimens to these collaborative studies.

 Bibliography of Chin-Lee Wu via PubMed